thirdweb-example/token-clicker/README.md

    - Get your thirdweb secret key from the [thirdweb dashboard](https://thirdweb.com/dashboard)
    - Deploy or have access to an ERC-20 token contract
-   - Set up a treasury wallet with sufficient token balance
+   - Set up a treasury server wallet with sufficient token balance
-   - Configure the chain ID for your blockchain network

 4. **Run the Development Server**